The Film

 These web pages are the sole responsibility of the Long Bow Group, and are in no way affiliated with or sponsored by Jenzabar, Inc.

-For independent coverage of the lawsuit, see the Guardian, Nov.
-17, 2009: From Democracy Activist to Censor, the Boston Globe, June 7, 2009: Beijing Lesson Unlearned, The World (from the BBC, PRI, and WGBH), June 4, 2009: A Legal Dispute Over Remembering Tiananmen, the Times of London, May 4, 2009: Tiananmen activist Chai Ling sues makers of film about 1989 protest, and the New Yorker, May 7, 2009: The American Dream: The Lawsuit.
-A more recent article appeared in the South China Morning Post on June 9, 2010: June 4 Leader Drops Film Lawsuit.
-This headline is misleading; to date, Long Bow has not received any communication from Chai Ling or her lawyers indicating that they would drop the lawsuit.
+For independent coverage of the lawsuit, see the Boston Globe, December 19, 2010: A Victory for Free Speech, the Guardian, Nov.
+17, 2009: From Democracy Activist to Censor, the Boston Globe, June 7, 2009: Beijing Lesson Unlearned, The World (from the BBC, PRI, and WGBH), June 4, 2009: A Legal Dispute Over Remembering Tiananmen, the Times of London, May 4, 2009: Tiananmen activist Chai Ling sues makers of film about 1989 protest, the New Yorker, May 7, 2009: The American Dream: The Lawsuit, and the South China Morning Post, June 9, 2010: June 4 Leader Drops Film Lawsuit (the SCMP's headline is misleading; Long Bow never received any communication from Chai Ling or her lawyers indicating that they would drop the lawsuit, and they appealed the court's dismissal of their suit).

 Summary of the lawsuit filed by Jenzabar, Inc., Ling Chai, and Robert A. Maginn, Jr. against the Long Bow Group, Inc.